bjackman/bjackman.github.io/content/posts/curl-bash.md

 So, avoid `curl | bash`, but take a moment to consider why!

+[^keyring]: On some systems, really important data is stored in a keyring that can only be decrypted via action from the human user.
+For example Chrome can store credentials this way.
+I don't know enough about browsers or these credentials to know how protective this is in practice.
+Firefox doesn't do this, anyway.
+I assume Windows and MacOS do much better than Linux here, but I don't know about that either.

 [^nix]: Well, actually I usually try `nix run nixpkgs#thingy` and it usually works.
 In fact, I do this for basically everything if the "Getting Started" points me to anything other than the package managers I already use.